 Then I heard about Roofstock.

-I was skeptical, but after doing heavy research, I selected a house I wanted to buy, and closed on it a couple months later.
+I was skeptical, but after doing heavy research, I selected a house I wanted to buy and closed on it a couple of months later.
 And the process was SO easy!

 And by the end of this Roofstock review, you should have all the knowledge necessary to buy your first property and start raking in that passive income.

 How does Roofstock turn Rental Property Investing into Real Estate Investing for Dummies?

 Think of Roofstock as the Ebay of Rental Properties.

 Instead of paying a real estate agent to find you a house, you can just go onto Roofstock’s website, select the criteria that you’re looking for, and scroll through all the houses that match that criteria.